Deltares/hydromt/docs/dev/architecture/architecture.rst

 -----------

 The :class:`DataAdapter` standardizes and transforms data after it has been read by a :class:`Driver`.
-It performs operations such as slicing, renaming, regridding, or unit conversion to ensure consistency across datasets and models.
+It performs operations such as variable selection, temporal/spatial slicing, renaming, or unit conversion to ensure consistency across datasets and models.
+Note that in some cases, some of these steps may also be performed in the :class:`Driver` itself if the underlying xarray, pandas, or geopandas library supports it directly in their read function.

 Each data type (raster, vector, etc.) has its own adapter interface responsible for transforming data into HydroMT's standardized representation.